-Funding from the allocation of \$8.22 billion allocated under 83 FR 40314 Notice was dedicated to augment programs outlined in the submission of the initial Action Plan, as well as to fund programs introduced in the Action Plan 1st Amendment (Substantial).
-Funding was allocated to 27 programs based on percentages of overall programs budget commensurate with the percent of overall estimated recovery costs
+Funding from the allocation of \$8.22 billion allocated under 83 FR 40314 was dedicated to augment programs outlined in the submission of the initial Action Plan, as well as to fund programs introduced in the Action Plan 1st Amendment (Substantial).
+Funding was allocated to 27 programs based on percentages of overall programs budget commensurate with the percent of overall estimated recovery costs associated with Courses of Action (COA) outlined in the 12- and 24-month Economic and Disaster Recovery Plan, which may be addressed under the programs.
+Each of the programs described in the following section includes a listing of the Courses of Action which may be addressed by the program.

-156 Small Business financing project proposals percentage includes the following project proposal categories: "Incentivize businesses to continue operations in place" and "Financial assistance for businesses"
+152 Small Business financing project proposals percentage includes the following project proposal categories: "Incentivize businesses to continue operations in place" and "Financial assistance for businesses"